 Like other early Chinese thinkers (and people all over the world), most of the authors of the early texts later labelled Daoist appear to have valued a long, flourishing life in either a peaceful and well-ordered society, or an individualistic – perhaps reclusive – life, disengaged from society.
 Any utopias they described were peaceful and harmonious places, where the people were free, cooperative, guileless and happy.
 Thievery or violence never appear as acceptable or welcome practices.
 Further, they were particularly interested in maintaining one’s peace of mind, and/or what we would today call our mental health.
 Whatever endeavours they had, they wanted them to be successful and their methods efficacious.
 They did not value a short, fruitless life in a chaotic, discordant, and dangerous society and they did not want their endeavours to fail.

-Given that many of them wanted to live in a relatively safe, peaceful and cooperative society, accepting and following certain standards of behavior with regards to interpersonal and interstate relations and relationships seem like reasonable and effective ways to maintain a relatively harmonious environment to live in, and benevolence, morality/dutifulness and ritual propriety/etiquette – ren 仁 yi 義 and li 禮 – seem to be important standards or practices in this regard.
+Given that many of them wanted to live in a relatively safe, peaceful and cooperative society, accepting and following certain standards of behavior with regards to interpersonal and interstate relations and relationships seem like reasonable and effective ways to maintain this, and benevolence, morality/dutifulness and ritual propriety/etiquette – ren 仁 yi 義 and li 禮 – seem to be important standards or practices in this regard.
 (These terms will be defined more precisely in part 5.2.)
 Yet – especially during the later Han period – the early Daoist tradition was characterized as opposed to these.
 In the Han Documents (Hanshu 漢書), chapter 30 “Treatise on Literature” (Yiwenzhi 藝文志), it is said:

 道家 … 及放者為之，則欲絕去禮學，兼棄仁義，曰獨任清虛可以為治。